Dancing with the Stars: Peru

-Since 2010, El Gran Show (The Amazing Show) is broadcast on América Televisión (channel 4) every Saturday night (from May to December) and it's hosted by Gisela Valcárcel and Christian Rivero.
-This reality show is like "Bailando por un Sueño": 2 series and a "top performers series".
-This time, each amateur dancer represents a Peruvian city. besides, in this show, the pairs (the famous and the amateur dancer) were scored from 1 to 10 by standard judges and "V.I.P judges", who are 12 random people representing the Peruvian audience, they are weekly selected by lottery via website.
-The 3 first places from each series win a chance to dance on El Gran Show: Reyes del Show (Show Kings).
+Since 2010, El Gran Show (The Amazing Show) is broadcast on América Televisión (channel 4) every Saturday night (from May to December) and is hosted by Gisela Valcárcel and Christian Rivero.
+This reality show is like Bailando por un Sueño: two series and a "top performers series".
+This time, each amateur dancer represents a Peruvian city.
+In this show, the pairs (the celebrity and their amateur dancer) were scored from 1 to 10 by standard judges and "V.I.P judges", who are 12 random people representing the Peruvian audience, they are weekly selected by lottery via website.
+The three first places from each series win a chance to dance on El Gran Show: Reyes del Show (Show Kings).